 Scott Paul Trail is a 7.8 mile moderately trafficked loop trail located near Concrete, Washington that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from July until October.

 From Burlington (exit 230 on I-5), head east on the North Cascades Highway (State Route 20) for 23 miles, turning left (north) onto Baker Lake Road (between mileposts 82 and 83).
 Continue 12 miles and turn left on Forest Road 12 (the turnoff is 0.2 mile after you enter the Mount Baker-Snoqualmie National Forest).
 Drive 3.5 miles, turn right onto FR 13 (signed "Mt Baker National Recreation Area"), and follow it for 5.2 miles to its terminus at the large trailhead parking area (elev.
 3300 ft).
 Primitive camping and privy available.

 Great hike, but you have 6 to 10 inches of snow in the higher elevation.

 Wow.
 This hike is majestic!
 In books, for its scenic views, it is rated a four star out of five.
 I give it a five.
 I am so grateful to have done this hike.
 It is not suitable for children or dogs.
 You will have to cross a couple of rapid streams and a dangerous mountain spur path.
 In addition, I highly recommend bug spray, sunscreen, and a least a 3.0 liter water pack -you'll need them.
 Lastly, if you have time, you're able to add an additional four miles to your hike by making a detour to the Mt.
 Baker Trail's tower.
 The view is majestic.
 Oh, don't forget food; you'll be burning so much calories.
 Enjoy!